ShadowfeindX/bitmap-encryptor/README.md

 and without exposing any unnecessary security flaws.
 PLUS, the images it generates look pretty cool too!

 #Usage Info
-*Disclaimer*: Currently still in beta!
+*Disclaimer*: Currently only supports bitmap images!
 Not packaged for release!
 The project is still runnable, just currently optimizing some things and cleaning spaghetti code.

 If you have a version of Ruby installed you can download the source and run it with